 Contrarian Betting – Also known as betting against the public, contrarian betting finds value by betting on games with lopsided betting percentages.

 Cover – The betting result on a point-spread wager.
 For a favorite to cover, it has to win by more than the spread; an underdog covers by winning outright or losing by less than the spread.

 Dead Heat – Another way to say that there is a tie in a finishing position.
 Sportsbooks have different rules on how to pay in the event of a tie or dead heat in an event.

-Decimal Odds – This is a different way to present odds than Americans are used to.
-They’re sometimes called “European odds” since this is how odds are listed with European sportsbooks.
+Decimal Odds –They’re sometimes called “European odds” since this is how odds are listed with European sportsbooks and Australian book makers.
 The math is easier to figure out for most bettors than US moneyline odds.
 Decimal odds are derived from a simple calculation of the amount bet x odds.